 43. But Manasseh did not remember them nor place these things in his heart, but becoming the servant of Satan he was destroyed.
 Here endeth the vision of Isaiah the prophet with his ascension

-The original text, even after being added on with its Christian-like interpolations, did not have "Son", "first-begotten", "Jesus" or "Christ" in it.
+The original text, even after the first Christian-like interpolations, still did not have "Son", "first-begotten", "Jesus" or "Christ" in it (that will come later from different interpolators).

-Therefore, the ascent of Isaiah and descent were not originally Christian.
+Therefore, the 'Vision of Isaiah' and descent were not originally Christian.
 But later, probably in the 2nd century, when Docetism was adopted among some Gnostic Christians, the original Jewish text got manipulated in order to serve the Christian cause.

-That would explain why those 2nd century heretics would find a fully Jewish 'Ascension of Isaiah' to their liking and as a text fit for their Christian Gnostic/Docetic interpolations.
+That would explain why those 2nd century heretics would find a fully Jewish 'Vision of Isaiah' as a readily available basis apt to be modified by their Gnostic/Docetic interpolations.

-Let's note, in the Ascension of Isaiah, the supreme God is also the God of Israel (9:22) and there is no Demiurge.
+But let's note, in the 'Vision of Isaiah', the supreme God (and the Beloved's boss) is also the God of Israel (9:22) and there is no Demiurge.
 That would show the original text was Jewish and not written by a 2nd century Christian Gnostic.

-I know that this thinking is very much far removed from Dr. Carrier's observations in OHJ (page 41) on 'the Ascension of Isaiah':
+I know that this thinking is very much far removed from Dr. Carrier's observations in OHJ (page 41) on 'the 'Vision of Isaiah':

 The 'they' who will think he is and not know who he is and kill him are only ever said to be Satan and angels.
 No other subject is mentioned for that pronoun, nor is any other implied.
 God clearly intends Jesus to do nothing more than go to the firmament, and for no other reason than to be killed by Satan and his sky demons, rise from the dead and conduct affairs there for over a year (doing what, it's not said), and then ascend to heaven.
 In other words, instead of conducting a ministry on earth, Jesus is commanded to go straight to the end and die, and rise from the dead, and then remain where he had for a year and a half (9.16; cf. 10.12-14; although the duration is omitted in some versions), and then ascend to the heavens.
 The 'tree' on which is crucified (9.14) is thus implied to be one of the 'copies' of trees that we are told are in the firmament (7.10).